India's Net-Zero Goal Struggles For Lack Of Qualified Climate Change Experts

 The landscape of the field constantly keeps changing as well, making it important for professionals to keep upgrading their skills.

 “Therefore, every company must have specialised expertise with a proper qualification in climate studies in its sustainability team.
-However, getting such qualified professionals is a challenge in India.
+However, to get such qualified professionals is a challenge in India.
 Indian companies are somehow managing sustainability verticals with general environmental experts with degrees in environmental science,” he adds.

 Professionals in the field are of the view that the subject is taught better in foreign universities.
 Columbia University in the US, for instance, runs the Columbia Climate School, in association with The Earth Institute, offers a wide range of sustainability programmes at undergraduate, graduate and Phd levels—allowing students to become managers who understand issues in science and sustainability.